 - Performance: Git provides the best performance when it comes to version control systems.
 Committing, branching, merging all are optimized for a better performance than other systems.

 - Security: Git handles your security with cryptographic method SHA-1.
-This algorithm manages your versions, files and directory securely so that your work remains only yours.
+The algorithm manages your versions, files, and directory securely so that your work is not corrupted.

-As for now we have understood that git is more powerful and leading the race in version control systems.
-After understanding what and why, it is better to understand how to use git.
+As for now, we have understood that Git is more powerful and widely used version control systems.
+After understanding what and why it is better to understand how to use Git.